Are DataOps Frameworks the Future Of the Modern Data Stack?

 DataOps can benefit any organization, which is why we put together a guide to help clear up any misconceptions you might have around the topic.

-In this guide, we’ll explain how:
+In this guide, we’ll explain each of the following:

 - What is DataOps?

 - Four ways organizations can benefit from DataOps